HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

-## Start working on the AR App
+# Create the AR Test App

-Open the file you created when following the **Installation Guide** for the Seminar Week.

-(By going to Unity Hub and Select your file)
+-   Open the file you created when following the **Installation Guide**.
+Open _Unity Hub_ on your computer and Select your file.

 ## Configure an AR session and add AR Foundation components